gregory-ledenev/java-class-extension/doc/dynamic-class-extensions.md

 assertTrue(ClassExtension.equals(book, extension));
 ```

-If you need to get a delegate object for an extension you may use the `ClassExtension.getDelegate()` method:
+If you need to get a delegate object for an extension, you may use the `ClassExtension.getDelegate()` method:
 ```java
 Book book = new Book("The Mythical Man-Month");
 Shippable shippable = Shippable.extensionFor(book);